abhinava/intel-drng/README.md

 # Intel Digital Random Number Generator (DRNG) Utility
 ### A simple (fun) project that illustrates the use of Intel's DRNG capabilities for random number and random seed generation.

-Minimal x86/x86_64 assembly code to invoke the RDRAND/RDSEED instructions from C/C++ source. **_There is a single header file (that needs to be included) and a couple of ASM (.S) files (which actually implement the routines that invoke the `RDSEED` and `RDRAND` instructions._**.
+Minimal x86/x86_64 assembly code to invoke the RDRAND/RDSEED instructions from C/C++ source. **_There is a single header file (that needs to be included) and a couple of ASM (.S) files (which actually implement the routines that invoke the `RDSEED` and `RDRAND` instructions_**.
 Relies on the **`CPUID`** instruction to determine whether the processor supports these capabilities.

 Given that these instructions don't require any Ring 0 privileges, they can be invoked from user space.
 Also, they are _container friendly_; Any applications running inside a Docker/LXC container can invoke these DRNG instructions.
+In addition, this can be used inside [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) for Microsoft Windows users.

 This library is also usable in Linux kernel modules (LKM).
 See the instructions [below](#use-in-linux-kernel-modules).